AravBathla/Phillips-Curve-and-Okun-s-Law-Analysis/README.md

 Analyzed over 250 variables, uncovering macroeconomic relationships and providing insights into inflation-unemployment trade-offs and the link between unemployment and GDP growth in both countries.

-Data Collected through FED API.
+Data Collected through FRED API.